 If you spend any significant time in a foreign country, you may need to drive a car there.
 Knowing the legal driving age and other driving laws for that country may be important so that you don't find yourself on the other side of the law while you are away from home.

 The legal driving age in China is 18.
 Unlike some countries that will allow foreign drivers to use their driver's licenses from their native countries, China requires a local driving permit or a Chinese driver's license.
-The test for a Chinese driver's license requires answering 100 questions which are given in Mandarin Chinese.
+They do not even accept International Driver's Permit.
+The test for a Chinese driver's license requires answering 100 questions in a forty-five minute and must score 90 or above to pass.
+The Chinese DMV gives foreigners the option to take the test in eight different languages, including English.
+However, the translation of the questions can be confusing and sometimes hard to comprehend.
 Translators are permitted for those who don't speak Mandarin.

-Violating traffic laws in China can result in immediate jail time without a trial, so be sure to follow the laws.
+Violating traffic laws in China can result in immediate jail time without a trial, high fines, and suspension of your license.
 There is no official seat belt law in China, but cell phone use is banned.
 Road signs are likely to be in Chinese, though some are also in English on major highways.